ShogunPanda-archive/brauser/README.md

 Finally, Brauser support dynamic query operator to write simple queries without using concatenation.

-You construct the method just using operator specified above, separating method name and method arguments with a `_` and different methods with a `__`.
+You construct the method just using operator specified above, separating method name and method arguments with a `_`.

 For the version, use the expression form but use symbol operators and replace `.` with `_` and `&&` with `and`.